 Trading the one-minute requires nearly constant attention while trading, since bars/candles are generated every minute and trade signals can occur often (depending on the strategy).

 Because price bars occur frequently, 1-minute chart traders typically have the opportunity to take more trades per day than larger time frames.
 With a winning system, more trades means more profit and faster compounding of the account.
 With the potential for more activity, a trader who doesn’t have a winning strategy can lose their capital rapidly.

-I used a one-minute chart to day trade the EURUSD every day.
-I trade for about 2 hours per day.
+I used a one-minute chart to day trade the EURUSD every day, for about 1 to 2 hours per day.
 Here’s the strategies and tactics I use.

 It is possible to make several trades within a two-hour window.
 Nice if you don’t want to spend too many hours in front of your screen.

 With trades based on smaller candles (than the higher time frames) stop losses and profit targets tend to be smaller than those used by higher time frame traders.
 This doesn’t have to be the case, though.
 A trader could use a small stop loss on the 1-minute chart and aim for large reward:risk trades.
 Waiting for larger profits may mean less trades throughout the day.

 Because of the potential for small stop losses, position sizes can be very large.

 Forex position sizing may reach 10, 20, or even 50x leverage…while still keeping risk on the trade to less than 1% of the account balance.
 Many forex brokers offer 30x to 50x leverage (or more in some countries).